Home

 9. The ethnographer's problems in learning different ways of sensing and understanding, and in translating sensual experiences are central to an anthropology of the senses.

-The project includes research on the senses in the Philippines (Visayas) and among the Wampar in Papua New Guinea (B. Beer) and ongoing research by Yi Chen, "Taste and food classification among Chinese living in Germany"
+The project includes research on the senses in the Philippines (Visayas) and among the Wampar in Papua New Guinea (B. Beer) and ongoing research by Yi Chen, "Taste and food classification among Chinese living in Germany".

 The Wampar (neighbours call them “Laewomba”) are a language group occupying the area of the middle Markham River in Morobe Province, Papua New Guinea.
 They were first mentioned in reports of German gold miners and colonial officers in the beginning of the 20th century.
 After peaceful initial contacts with the medic-ethnographer, Richard Neuhauss, and missionaries of the “Neuendettelsauer Mission” in 1909, a mission station (Gabmadzung) was built in 1910/11.
 Richard Neuhauss' „Deutsch-Neu-Guinea“ (1911) contains early photographs and some ethnographic information on the Wampar.
 The missionaries wrote reports, printed story books on Wampar (Panzer 1917) and left several unpublished texts written in the 1930s.
 The last-mentioned stimulated Hans Fischer’s interest and led to his conducting anthropological fieldwork among them from 1958 to the present.